Compute

 Specifies the policy for triggering an alarm.

-If you set Resource Type to Custom Monitoring, or a specific cloud service, whether to trigger an alarm depends on whether the metric data in consecutive periods reaches the threshold.
+If you set Resource Type to Custom Monitoring or a specific cloud service, whether an alarm will be triggered depends on whether the metric data in consecutive periods reaches the threshold.
 For example, Cloud Eye triggers an alarm if the average CPU usage of the monitored object is 80% or more for three consecutive 5-minute periods.

 If you set Resource Type is to Event Monitoring, the event that triggers the alarm is an instant event.
 For example, if event improper ECS running occurs, Cloud Eye triggers an alarm.